FrancescoCrino/ConnectedBusMonitor/Evaluation.md

 # **Indoor bus air quality monitoring**

-According to many research high values of CO2 can reduce decision-making capabilities and increase mental stress.
+According to many researches high values of CO2 can reduce decision-making capabilities and increase mental stress.
 The level of CO2 in offices has to be controlled and it is law regulated.
 In fact guidelines suggest CO2 levels do not exceed 700 ppm above outdoor levels, the ASHRAE action level.
 Some individuals are sensitive to CO2 levels as low as 600 ppm so action may even be warranted at lower levels.

 Since in big cities like Rome, we can spend also 40 minutes in a bus, a too high concentration of CO2 inside the bus may affect our mental stress and also our healt.